ABOUT

-I am a scholar of modernist and contemporary literature, specialising in poetry, ecocriticism, and the intersections between environmental humanities, philosophy of language, and religious thought.
-My work examines how literary form responds to conditions of uncertainty, loss, and ungraspability, with particular attention to the limits of language, representation, and human-centred ways of knowing.
+I am an interdisciplinary environmental humanities researcher and literary scholar specialising in modernist and contemporary poetry, ecocriticism, and the intersections between environmental humanities, philosophy of language, and religious thought.
+My work examines how literary and cultural forms respond to ecological crisis, uncertainty, and ungraspability, with particular attention to the limits of language, representation, and human-centred ways of knowing, and how these shape ethical orientations toward human–non-human relations.

-I work primarily on modernist and contemporary writing in English, with a focus on American poetry, and I also engage Brazilian literature and translation as part of a broader transnational approach to poetic form, ecology, and linguistic experimentation.
-My research brings literary analysis into dialogue with ecocritical theory, new materialism, and mystical traditions such as Zen Buddhism, Christian negative theology, and Taoism.
-Across my work, I am interested in how poetry engages vulnerability and relationality not only through presence and materiality, but also through silence, negation, and formal restraint.
+I work primarily on modernist and contemporary writing in English, focusing on American poetry, while also engaging Portuguese-language literature and translation, particularly from Brazil, within a broader transnational framework of poetic form, ecology, and linguistic experimentation.
+My research brings literary analysis into dialogue with ecocritical theory and mystical traditions such as Zen Buddhism, Christian negative theology, and Taoism.
+Across my work, I am interested in how poetry engages vulnerability and relationality not only through presence and materiality, but also through silence, negation, and formal restraint, and how such engagements reconfigure relationships between human and more-than-human realities.

 Research Trajectory